 The answer for parents is a big YES.
 The days are over when we only had to worry about under age drinking from kids getting their hands on alcohol from an unlocked cabinet or from obtaining it through a friend because they are going to the pantry and getting vanilla extract drunk.

-Kids Are Getting Drunk Off Vanilla Extract and Here’s What Parents Need to Know.
+Kids Are Getting Drunk Off Vanilla Extract

-Unfortunately, kids are coming up with new ways to get a “buzz” and this is just one way they are doing it.
+The craziest part – it’s legal and it’s likely something you have right in your kitchen cupboard.
+It is one of the appeals of this readily available alcohol.
+Unfortunately, kids are coming up with new ways to get a “buzz” and using vanilla extract alcohol is just one way they are doing it.

 Apparently, kids are going to the grocery store and heading down the baking isle to buy a small bottle of bourbon vanilla extract.

+Last year there were many news stories about students sneaking into school with this undercover alcohol.
 The issue is that the kids are then mixing this bottle of vanilla extract into something such as coffee, drinking it, and then heading to school where they are buzzed.

 While this started at a high school in Atlanta, GA we all know how these types of things spread like wildfire especially once they make their way to social media and parents have to know.

 Local News Report with Important Information for Parents

 Parents have to know of this new way kids are getting buzzed.
 They also should know that it could mean a trip to the emergency room.

 In one case in Georgia, a student at Grady High School ended up drunk and had to go to the emergency room.